 Disruptive business models and tipping points

 One of the greatest challenges in using the PLC as a strategic planning tool is barriers to accurate forecasting, not least because, in the absence of industrial espionage, the product or business development manager mapping his or her product management roadmap has no idea what their counterpart in a rival firm, looking at the same market data, is planning to do.
 Also, it’s a remarkable oversight in many marketing textbooks and teaching situations not to emphasise that the product life cycle is a demand construct: its (i) shape (ii) form and (iii) longevity are based upon products bought by consumers with hard cash (or credit card), i.e., all three factors reflect real-world buyer behaviour, what economists define as effective demand (goods purchased).
-And, with reference to consumer behaviour, as poet and cultural icon Jim Morrison (the Doors) reliably informed us, People are Strange, and their behaviours can be wildly unpredictable (see Chapter Six, Strategic Marketing and Global Brand Management for insights).
-Another PLC problematic is that, rather than the neat-and-tidy generalised form shown in Figure 1, real-world product life cycles have numerous shapes and erratic profiles.
+And, with reference to consumer behaviour, as the poet and cultural icon Jim Morrison (the Doors) reliably informed us, People are Strange, and their behaviours can be wildly unpredictable (see Chapter Six, Strategic Marketing and Global Brand Management for insights).
+Another PLC problem is that, rather than the neat-and-tidy generalised form shown in Figure 1, real-world product life cycles have numerous shapes and erratic profiles.
 Figure 4 provides a sample.

 It’s possible to have great fun with managers when discussing this diversity of recognisable PLC types but here is not the place for frivolity.
 Seriously, the fact that this is only a sample of an immeasurable number of possibilities indicates that: